AlexandreAlberti/MadboxTechTest/README.md

 # MadboxTechTest
-This is the personal explanations on how I did this texh test for applicating into Madbox.
+This is the personal explanations on how I did this tech test for my application into Madbox.

+Phase 5 and 6 were added after initial delivery.

 ## How I approached this test:
 ### Phase 1 - Set up